 Allocating Beam Time

 Once all proposals have been reviewed and assigned a score, beamtime for general users is allocated by the ALS User Office in consultation with the beamline scientist.
-This process is overseen by the ALS Deputy Division Director for Science.
+This process is overseen by the ALS Deputy for Science.
 The available beamtime is allocated according to the rank order of score, beginning with the best score and continuing until the beam time allotment for general users has been met.
+In the case of identical scores at the cutoff, the proposals with identical scores are put into a random order and assigned beamtime starting at the top of the randomized list.

 Notification Process